eglerean/love-data-week-2026/where-is-the-data-day.md

     <p>A playful nudge to get everyone thinking about the journey our research data takes — from planning and collection to storage, documentation, and long‑term preservation.</p>
     <p>On Thursday 12 February 2026, we invite research groups across the Nordics to join a shared moment of reflection, cleanup, and improvement.
 Think of it as a spring‑cleaning day… but for <strong>your data</strong>.</p>
-    <p>Although it works great if you do activities as a group, you could also just (re)think about your data management strategies on how to make data more findable!</p>
+    <p>Set up activites for your research group to (re)think about your data management strategies on how to make data more findable!</p>
   </div>

 </div>